-How do you get started flipping houses and ensure you are successful at it?
+How do you get started flipping houses (with no money) and ensure you are successful at it?

 Flipping houses has become incredibly attractive as a business and investment.
 It can be highly profitable and empowers individuals to take control of their own finances, time, and future.
 So how does it really work?
 What tips and practices can improve your success?
 How do you get going, even if you have little money to work with?